Subcutaneous Transmitter (A3013)

 The A3013 applies a 1-GHz carrier signal to its antenna and makes small changes in the carrier frequency to convey information.
 We say 1 GHz, but the transmitters can be programmed to operate anywhere between 875 MHz and 1050 MHz.
 All existing versions of the A3013 operate in the 902-928 MHz band.

-The best length for the antenna is one quarter the wavelength of the radio-frequency signal it transmits.
-In air, with a 915-MHz carrier, this length is 80 mm.
+The antenna length and shape for robust reception in all orientations and positions is a bent one-quarter wavelength piece of wire.
+The wavelength is a function of the radio frequency and the material around the wire.
+In air, with a 915-MHz radio frequency, this length is 80 mm.
 Beneath the skin of an animal, however, the best length is shorter because radio waves travel more slowely in the presence of water.
-After much experimentation with antennas, we settled upon the bent 80-mm antenna as the best choice for operation in all environments.
+After much experimentation with antenna shape and length, we settled upon the bent 50-mm antenna as the best choice for operation under the skin of a live animal.

 Our favored modulation depth is ±4 MHz with the A3013, but we operated most of our A3009 transmitters with ±8 MHz modulation.
 Because of its narrower modulation width, the A3013 spectrum is narrower: roughly 18 MHz wide compared to the A3009's 26 MHz.
 Nevertheless, the A3013 and A3009 transmission power and spectrum are identical for the same modulation width.
 We discuss the A3009 spectrum in detail here.